arash-shahmansoori/dynamic-consent-management/README.md

 Note: The paper mentioned above has been recently accepted for publication in IEEE Transactions on Neural Networks and Learning Systems (TNNLS) with the "DOI:10.1109/TNNLS.2023.3317493".
 Please cite the paper using the following format in the future if you are using the current repository:

 Arash Shahmansoori and Utz Roedig."Dynamic Recognition of Speakers for Consent Management by Contrastive Embedding Replay."
 IEEE Transactions on Neural Networks and Learning Systems, vol. [Volume], no. [Issue], pp. [Page range], [Month] [2023].
-DOI:10.1109/TNNLS.2023.3317493
+DOI:10.1109/TNNLS.2023.3317493 (corresponding author: Arash Shahmansoori)

-(corresponding author: Arash Shahmansoori)
+- Cite this repository

 To support differential privacy for speaker recognition in voice assistant systems using the private data and a small portion of publicly available data, please refer to the following repository: